oVirt/vdsm/tests/storage/README.md

 ## Storage test matrix

+The storage is configured in the file storage.py.
+Tests that use user storage, load this configuration file and access the storage via the BACKENDS dict.
 These are the available storage configurations:

 - file-512 - a file on a file system backed by loop device with 512